MitchStephan/ISSS_Reporting_Application/README.md

 ==============
 contains the style sheets for the application.

-a. default.css - is a style sheet used by ISSS for their website.
+- default.css - is a style sheet used by ISSS for their website.
 It is utilized by the application to maintain an identical style to the ISSS webstie.

-b. application.css - contains css for elements that are application specific.
+- application.css - contains css for elements that are application specific.